-To create a new dataset, click the + New dataset button in the [list and search] section (/datasets/working-with-datasets.md#list-and search).
-This initiates the dataset creation flow, a simple step-by-step process for turning your files into datasets.
+- Click the New dataset button in the List and search section to create a new dataset.
+This initiates a simple step-by-step process for turning your data files into datasets.

-In the 'Enter details' screen, enter a dataset title and optional description.
-A clear title and description helps keep your data organized and helps collaborators find what they are looking for.
-When you are happy, click Next.
+- Give your dataset a title, and optionally a description.
+A clear title and description will keep your data organized and help collaborators find what they are looking for.

 Create an ontology (taxonomy, label structure).
 The ontology contains the information and structure about the annotation task.
 Our Ontology documentation offers a detailed overview.